gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 ### Truly Reusable Themes in Gatsby

-If a single `gatsby-config.js` encodes the functionality of a whole Gatsby site then if we can compose the gatsby-config data structure together we have the base for themes.
+If a single `gatsby-config.js` encodes the functionality of a whole Gatsby site, then if we can [compose](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-function-composition-20dfb109a1a0) the `gatsby-config.js` data structure together we have the base for themes.
 We can encode portions of our gatsby-config as themes and re-use them across sites.